bigginlab/OxCompBio/tutorials/Python/README.md

 The tutorial is broken down into 12 sections which progressively introduce various python concepts.
 We recommend that these be followed in order, however those already acquainted with python may wish to skip ahead to some of the later topics.

+## Getting started

+Please see the [setup](setup.md) instructions to get started with the tutorial (installation, etc...).
+Note: the instructions included here are tailored for attendees of the Oxford Computational Biochemistry workshop.

+### Conda

+This tutorial uses several [libraries](#Libraries) which are not provided in standard python installations.
+Whilst there are many means by which to install and manage python libraries, we recommend using the `conda` manager which is provided in [Anaconda python distributions](https://www.anaconda.com/distribution/).

+If you are attending the Oxford Computational Biochemistry workshop, please followin the "getting started instructions above".

 ## Requirements

 Python 3.6 or higher is required for this workshop.
 Note that Python 2.x will reach End of Life (EOL) the 1st of January 2020.
 We advise that no new python code be written in Python 2.x.

-### Conda

-This tutorial uses several [libraries](#Libraries) which are not provided in standard python installations.
-Whilst there are many means by which to install and manage python libraries, we recommend using the `conda` manager which is provided in [Anaconda python distributions](https://www.anaconda.com/distribution/).

-If you are attending the Oxford Computational Biochemistry workshop and are using the Linux VM, this has already been installed for you.

 ### Libraries